azhar1038/Pokedex-V2/README.md

 Help in improving the Pokedex and participate in hactoberfest!
 If you find any bug or can improve the UI and animations of the app, feel free to open a PR.

 If your PR is good enough and doesn't causes any conflict, it will be merged.
-Once it has been merged you can check your status in Hacktoberfest page.
+Once it has been merged you can check your status in [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/) page.

 # Pokedex-V2
 Pokedex App for Android, made using [Jetpack Compose](https://developer.android.com/jetpack/compose)